 Super-popular in the keto diet is that almond powder contains healthy fats and boasts some benefits such as heart support and potentially cancer-reducing risk.

 Almond flour can replace cornmeal to create a less dense baking dish.
 However, it will not give the dish the same consistency as cornmeal.
 You can use it to make some treats like macaroons.

 Wheat flour is one of the most popular flours used by many people to make cakes or additives in the cooking process.
-You can substitute it for cornmeal, although it is not made from corn and the taste is a little different.
+Besides using it to replace cornmeal, this is also an ideal ingredient to swap for cornstarch, although it is not made from corn and the taste is a little different.

 Wheat flour or Wheat flour is a type of flour produced from wheat milling and used as an essential ingredient in the bread manufacturing process.
 Wheat flour is produced more than other flours.